radinhamidi/QueryGym/docs/user-guide/docker.md

   querygym:latest
 ```

-Or use a `.env` file with docker-compose:
+Or use a `.env` file with Docker Compose:

 ```bash
 # Create .env file